Partial cloning

 Relationship between fully differentiated "old" cells, pluripotent stem cells produced through classical cloning, and "young" cells produced by partial cloning.

 In the field of cell biology, the method of partial cloning (PCL) converts a fully differentiated old somatic cell into a partially reprogrammed young cell that retains all the specialised functions of the differentiated old cell but is simply younger.
 The method of PCL reverses characteristics associated with old cells.
 For example, old, senescent, cells rejuvenated by PCL are free of highly condensed senescence-associated heterochromatin foci (SAHF) and re-acquire the proliferation potential of young cells.
 The method of PCL thus rejuvenates old cells without de-differentiation and passage through an embryonic, pluripotent, stage.

 Method

-PCL consists in introducing a somatic adult or senescent cell nucleus or entire cell with enlarged membrane pores in an (activated) oocyte and to withdraw this treated cell before its de-differentiation and first cell division occurs.
+PCL consists of introducing a somatic adult or senescent cell nucleus or entire cell with enlarged membrane pores in an (activated) oocyte and to withdraw this treated cell before its de-differentiation and first cell division occurs.
 Thus, the progressive rejuvenation capability of the oocyte is used only temporarily in order to obtain a partial natural rejuvenation.
-PCL permits to envisage a chosen degree of partial rejuvenation in changing the duration of the introduction of the treated cell in the oocyte.
+PCL permits the envisaging of a chosen degree of partial rejuvenation by changing the duration of the introduction of the treated cell into the oocyte.
 Using PCL cell de-differentiation and its age reprogramming might be, at least partially, separable.
 Thus the existence of an isolated ageing clock would be confirmed at least during a certain part of the cellular evolution and involution.